MachineHerald007/Ephinea-Wiki-Quest-Scraper/README.md

 # Ephinea-Wiki-Quest-Scraper
-A NodeJS webscraper to parse through Ephinea Wiki for Quest data > parse the JSON response data into LUA object > use FileSystem to write the LUA object into a quest.lua file for use
+A NodeJS webscraper to parse through Ephinea Wiki for Quest data, parsing it from JSON to a LUA table and writing the LUA table into a quest.lua file in the "output" directory.

+Use command `node index.js`, and voilà it's done.